bazuka5801/bazuka5801/README.md

 I'm writing hybrid mobile app's in JS with Swift and Kotlin

 Also I'm wrote much software in C# when I was a teenage boy (since 2013).

-📫 How to reach me: [https://t.me/bazuka5801](Telegram (bazuka5801))
+🔭 I’m currently working on @BazuMax for out customers and our self projects RustBM 📫 How to reach me: [https://t.me/bazuka5801](Telegram (bazuka5801))